 We are constantly evaluating our plans for emission-free delivery in the last-mile and, particularly, in city centres.
 Given multi-stakeholder complexities, the electrification of our fleets requires careful medium-term planning and stakeholder engagement.
 To scale-up electrification requires additional infrastructure investments and the availability of vehicles in the market.
-We have already invested in charging facilities at seven parcel sorting centres and at two mail sorting centres.
-We will continue to expand these investments in the coming years at both existing and new sorting centres.
+We have already invested in charging facilities at several of our parcel sorting centres, and we will expand these investments in the coming years at parcel and mail sorting centres.
 To determine the exact locations, we collaborate internally with the different networks within PostNL, and also engage with local authorities on the planning of public loading facilities.
 In addition to the investments in charging equipment, we also depend on the local grid capacity for sufficient power supply to our locations.
-Therefore, we continue to engage with the grid operators, car manufacturers, local governments and other relevant stakeholders to identify potential bottlenecks and, in response, actions to realise our targets.
+Therefore, we are engaging with the grid operators, car manufacturers, local governments and other relevant stakeholders to identify potential bottlenecks and, in response, actions to realise our targets.

-We expect to add 250 electric vehicles in our parcel and mail delivery towards sustainable city logistics in the upcoming year.
+We expect to expand testing with a variety of electric vehicles in our parcel and mail delivery towards sustainable city logistics in the upcoming year.
 And we continue investigating other opportunities to accelerate the electrification of our fleet.

 4.5.2.
+Sustainable buildings

-Sustainable buildings Allocation of eligible projects
+Allocation of eligible projects

-Looking at our large buildings, we currently operate twenty-seven parcel sorting centres (of which one is a small parcel sorting centre), five mail sorting centres and one international sorting centre.
-We intend to increase the number of parcel sorting centres to stay ahead of the expected growth in parcel volumes.
+Looking at our large buildings, we currently operate five mail sorting centres, one international sorting centre and twenty-five parcel sorting centres, and intend to increase the number of parcel sorting centres in anticipation of the expected growth in parcel volumes.
+One example is the realisation of both a parcel sorting centre and a small parcel sorting centre, both of which are expected to be fully operational in 2021.
 In addition to these buildings, we use several office buildings and a wide variety of smaller buildings in our operations.
-These buildings and centres require energy to power machinery, lighting, and provide heating and cooling in the working areas.
+These buildings and centres we are certifying require energy to power machinery, lighting, and provide heating and cooling in the work areas.

-To reduce our environmental impact, we have been focusing on energy-efficient new buildings and, in 2017, we decided to raise the bar and only invest in new buildings with a minimum sustainability level of BREEAM-NL Nieuwbouw "Excellent".
-We keep investing in solar panels on the roofs of new buildings to increase the production of renewable electricity and this also contributes to the certification levels of these buildings.
+To reduce our environmental impact, since 2011 we have focused on energy-efficient new buildings and, in 2017, we decided to raise the bar and only invest in new buildings with a minimum sustainability level of BREEAM NL Nieuwbouw Excellent.
+We also continue to invest in installing onsite renewable energy, such as solar panels on rooftops, where technically and economically feasible.
+We are also making energy efficiency improvements, such as switching to LED lighting in existing buildings.
+We aim to obtain BREEAM NL In-Use certification for our existing sorting centres and our new head office.

 The allocation excludes the land the building stands on and the machinery installed in the building.
-These elements are also excluded from the BREEAM-NL (or equivalent) certification.
+These elements are also excluded from the BREEAM (or equivalent) certification.